puyacodes/pdcsc/README.md

 - If it is `dev`, we are merging `dev` into `main`.
 - So, target branch (`CI_MERGE_REQUEST_TARGET_BRANCH_NAME`) should be `main`.
 We specify a config file named `pdcsc-config-{CI_MERGE_REQUEST_TARGET_BRANCH_NAME}.json` which would be `pdcsc-config-main.json`.
 So, the master database will be updated.
 - If the source branch is not `dev`, we are mereging a feature branch.
-- So, we our target branch is `dev`.
+- So, we know that our target branch is `dev`.
 - This time, the config file `pdcsc-config-{CI_MERGE_REQUEST_TARGET_BRANCH_NAME}.json` would be `pdcsc-config-dev.json`.
 - So, the development database will be updated.